Rishit5406/8-bit-CPU-Design/README.md

 | `zf` | 1 | Zero flag — set when the last ALU result was zero.
 Only `JZ` reads it. |
 | `out_port` | 8 | Output port — the CPU's only way of showing the outside world anything. |

-The accumulator design is what keeps this CPU so small: there's no register file, no operand selection logic, no write-back muxing.
-One operand is *always* ACC, the other is *always* the immediate from the instruction, and the result *always* goes back into ACC.
-That means the instruction only has to say what operation to do, not where the data comes from or goes.

 ---

 ## Instruction format